cs573-19s/gradfinal/README.md

 Design Achievements
 ------
 - Linked interactions in multiple views
-- Present metro flow to audience by button clicking effect.
+- Metro flow is presented to audience by button clicking effect.
-- Screenshots of stations linked abstract metro map with the real world.
+- Screenshots of stations bridge the gap between abstract metro map with the real world.